dzwaneveld/tudelft-report-thesis-template/README.md

-# TU Delft - Unofficial Report Template (v1.4.1)
+# TU Delft - Unofficial Report Template (v1.4.2)

-This template aims to simplify and improve the (Xe)LaTeX template provided by the TU Delft.
-Major changes are a redesigned cover page and a rewritten class file for easier customization.
+This template aims to simplify and improve the (Xe)LaTeX report template by Delft University of Technology.
 Some of the main features:

-* **Quick Start:** Many common packages are included by default to get started immediately;
+* **Simplicity First:** A class file that has been reduced by over 60% to simplify customization;
-* **Simple:** A class file that has been reduced by over 60% to simplify customization;
+* **Effortless:** Many common packages are included to get started immediately;
-* **Effortless:** Minor enhancements and features to keep focused on writing, such as a nomenclature that flows over page boundaries automatically.
+* **Complete:** Ready-to-go when it comes to file structure and files such as the nomenclature.

 This template works with _pdfLaTeX_, _XeLaTeX_ and _LuaLaTeX_.
 In order to adhere to the TU Delft house style, either _XeLaTeX_ or _LuaLaTeX_ is required, as it supports TrueType and OpenType fonts. _BibLaTeX_ is used for the bibliography with as backend _biber_.